defunkt/github-gem/README.md

     $ github <command> <args>
     $ gh <command> <args>

+## Authentication

+To let GitHub know who you are, just have your git config set up with your GitHub username and token.

+    $ git config --global github.user "your-github-username"
+    $ git config --global github.token "your-github-token"

+You can find your token under [your account](https://github.com/account).

 ## Pulling Upstream Changes

 Let's say you just forked `github-gem` on GitHub from defunkt.